waptug/geekzonehostingllc-clipbucket-lamp-server/README.md

 GeekZoneHosting.Com appreciates your support of this project.
-If you appreciate this service and would like to directly support GeekZoneHosting.Com please consider purchasing a VPS server from us or a domain name for your site. https://geekzonehosting.com
+If you appreciate this service and would like to directly support GeekZoneHosting.Com please consider purchasing a VPS server from us or a domain name for your site. https://geekzonehosting.com or https://mtbn.net

+You can also directly tip us at https://paypal.me/geekzonehosting

 We can sell Virtual Private Server hosting and dedicated managed Linux servers to you if you do not have your own server solution.